nicolasebastianelli/Tron-Bot/README.md

 Who can interact with the Bot.

 * **:information_source: Info:**
-Information about the IP of the server, temperature or current date.
+Get information about the IP of the server, temperature or current date.

 ---